 The University of Iceland, founded in 1911, is a progressive educational and scientific institution, renowned in the global scientific community for its research.
 It is a state university, situated in the heart of Reykjavik, the capital of Iceland.
-The University of Iceland is organised into five schools: Social Sciences, Health Sciences, Humanities, Education, Natural Sciences and Engineering, offering nearly four hundred different courses of study.
+The University of Iceland is organised into five schools: Social Sciences, Health Sciences, Humanities, Education, Natural Sciences and Engineering, offering over four hundred different courses of study.

 The University of Iceland is the only university in Iceland offering undergraduate and postgraduate programmes in all major academic fields.
 The University of Iceland has a great deal to offer both exchange and regular international students, on all academic levels, and most faculties offer courses in English.